Expo 58

+Expo 58 left a deep impression on Belgium.
+It was also the pretext for major upheavals and works in Brussels, whose boulevards were transformed into urban motorways.
+The Atomium, built for the occasion, has become one of the city's must-see landmarks.

 Background

 Expo 58 was the eleventh world's fair hosted by Belgium, and the fifth in Brussels, following the fairs in 1888, 1897, 1910 and 1935.
 In 1953, Belgium won the bid for the next world's fair, winning out over other European capitals such as Paris and London.

 Nearly 15,000 workers spent three years building the 2 km2 site on the Heysel/Heizel Plateau, 7 km north-west of central Brussels.
 Many of the buildings were re-used from the 1935 World's Fair, which had been held on the same site.